simbioses/cdxuserman/content/050_development/obib.md

 This channel is responsible for receive and store (error) messages, and forward them via email.

-Its *source connector* is a Channel Reader and to handle the messages **OSP Support** has two *destination connectors*, which are:
+Its *source connector* is a Channel Reader and to handle the messages **OSP Support** has two chained *destination connectors*, which are executed in sequence.
+The channels are:

 * **Store Error Message** is a Database Writer and it is responsible for persisting the message in the OBIB Database.

 * **Send Notification Email** is a SMTP Sender and it is responsible for sending the messages via e-mail for the registered recipients.
+To test this service, [FakeSMTP](http://nilhcem.com/FakeSMTP/) is being used as a mock SMTP local server.
+It must be run separately, and the received emails are saved in files locally.

 #### Document Storage